top of page

 a

-ACT 2
+SCENE 2

 M: I feel it in my waters - it will not fare well

-M: But you are not in love
+M: But you are not in love?

-B: My friend - I don’t want to be in love
+B: My friend - I don’t want to be in love - I simply require someone to yawn with

-M: I am one of your most buoyant supporters, but I fear the Divers of Bathos will find you drown’d in a heap
+M: Byron, I am one of your most buoyant supporters, but I fear the Divers of Bathos will find you drown’d in a heap

 Waiter brings wine in on a small donkey

-B: In sooth – if I end as a ‘Felo de se,’ who, half drunk with my malmsey, walks out of my depth and gets lost in a calm sea – so much the worse – I must become a husband a provide an Heir to this (points) hair!
+B: In sooth - if I end as a ‘Felo de se', who, half drunk with my malmsey, walks out of my depth and gets lost in a calm sea - so much the worse - I must become a husband a provide an Heir to this (points) hair!

-M: You are sadly deficient in whiskers
+M: But sure - you are sadly deficient in whiskers

-B: Your demeanour is rather too hearty
+B: Your demeanour is rather too hearty, Tom

 M: You know, we are used to quite different graces